My Quiet Kitchen

 Ingredients

-• yogurt - more on this below.
+• non-dairy yogurt - More details on this below.

-• oil - choose a neutral-tasting oil such as canola or grapeseed.
+• oil - Choose a neutral-tasting oil such as canola or grapeseed.

 Selecting a Yogurt